DanielGriffiths1182/ruby-codewars-archive/README.md

 69 Given a string containing a list of integers separated by commas, write the function string_to_int_list(s) that takes said string and returns a new list containing all integers present in the string, preserving the order.

+70 Find the last element of a list.